BrookeOgrodnik/CommutatorSubgroups/README.md

 * Mathematica
   - This folder contains two type of mathematica notebooks.
-  - Type 1: The link the brute force calculations obmitted from the thesis
+  - Type 1: Brute force calculations obmitted from the thesis
   - Type 2: Search algorithms for finding elements in the commutator subgroup
   - Running 11.2.0.0